 Essentials Oils for Lifting Brain Fog

-Essential oils are extracted from natural aromatic plants and provide a range of health benefits.
-They are can be used to alleviate the symptoms of immune system issues and digestive problems.
+Essential oils are extracted from naturally aromatic plants and provide a range of potential health benefits.
+They are often used to alleviate the symptoms of immune system issues and digestive discomfort.
 They also provide a few benefits to your mental health such as improving mood and potentially lifting the mental fog.
 Below are the most useful essential oils for brain fog.

 Breathing a few drops of lavender essential oil in a room diffuser or personal aromatherapy diffuser like Happy, Sleepy, Sexy, or Ocean MONQ can calm the body down make for more peaceful sleep.
 When using MONQ, breathe in gently through the mouth and out through the nose.
 MONQ should not be inhaled into the lungs.

 Frankincense has been used for many years to promote healthy cellular functions.
 In the biblical era, the value of this essential oil was actually more than that of gold.
 If used for aromatic purposes, frankincense offers mood support by improving concentration and focus.
 Additionally, the essential oil has been shown to minimize irritability, impatience, hyperactivity, and restlessness.
-Use this oil topically when diluted with a carrier oil, in a room diffuser, or personal aromatherapy diffuser like Zen, Forest, Active, or Ocean MONQ.
+Use this oil topically when diluted with a carrier oil, in a room diffuser, or personal aromatherapy diffusers like Zen, or Forest MONQ.

 Vetiver is a thick oil with an earthy aroma, especially because the plant is a member of the grass family.
 When diffused, the aroma creates powerful grounding and calming effects on the emotions.
 For those reasons alone, vetiver essential oil is often used for massage therapy.
 You can also use it to relieve stress, promote faster recovery from emotional trauma or shock, and promote peaceful sleep.